Wakhi-Ken/We_The_Artists/we_the_artists/README.md

 # We The Artists

-**We The Artists is a social platform for artists to grow creatively and professionally.
-Key uses include:
+**We The Artists** is a social platform for artists to grow creatively and professionally.

+### Key Uses

-Showcase Art: Share images, videos, and audio of your work with tags.
+- **Showcase Art:** Share images, videos, and audio of your work with tags.

-Get Feedback: Receive constructive comments to improve your skills.
+- **Get Feedback:** Receive constructive comments to improve your skills.

-Connect & Collaborate: Find peers and collaborate on projects.
+- **Connect & Collaborate:** Find peers and collaborate on projects.

-Learn & Grow: Access tutorials, workshops, and tips to monetize art.
+- **Learn & Grow:** Access tutorials, workshops, and tips to monetize art.

-Wellness Support: Read motivational content and manage creative stress.
+- **Wellness Support:** Read motivational content and manage creative stress.

-Profile Management: Build a portfolio, manage posts, and showcase achievements.
+- **Profile Management:** Build a portfolio, manage posts, and showcase achievements.

-Engagement: Receive notifications and bookmark inspiring works.
+- **Engagement:** Receive notifications and bookmark inspiring works.

-Discover Events: Find local and online workshops for skill development.
+- **Discover Events:** Find local and online workshops for skill development.

-✅ One platform to share, learn, collaborate, and thrive as an artist.
+**✅ One platform to share, learn, collaborate, and thrive as an artist.**

 ---